jw1401/RL-WIKI/Docs/ReinforcementLearning.md

 # Reinforcement Learning

-## Math
+Reinforcement learning is the training of machine learning models to make a sequence of decisions based on observations.
+The agent learns to achieve a goal in an uncertain, potentially complex environment.
+The agent employs trial and error to come up with a solution to the problem.
+To get the machine to do what the programmer wants, the artificial intelligence gets either rewards or penalties for the actions it performs.
+Its goal is to maximize the total reward.

+## Useful thigs to know

-- Statistics and Probability theory,
+- Statistics and Probability-Theory,
-- calculus
+- Calculus
-- algebra
+- Algebra

-## Markov Decision Process
+- Markov Decision Process
-- Framework for RL

-## RL terminology
+## RL Terminology

-- Value learning
-- Value, Q(s,a), Advantage
+- Value based RL with V(s), Q(s,a), Advantage
 - Bellman equation
 - Monte-Carlo vs Temporal Difference methods
 - Exploration-Exploitation trade-off

 ## RL Algorithms

-### Q-Learning, Value based, tabular approach
+### Q-Learning

+Q-Learning is a value based approach where the agent takes actions where the biggest Values/Advantages (based on Rewards) can be achieved.
+It is suitable for Discrete action spaces and can be performed in a Tabular style or with Deep Learning.

 Q-Learning

-- Tabular or with
+- Tabular approach

+  Generates a Table where a an agent can choose the most valuable Action based on its state via the Q-Value

-- Deep Neural Networks
+- Deep Neural Networks --> Deep Q Learning (DQN)

+  States are feed to a Neural Networ that outputs Q-Values for actions.
+The NN is learning the Q-Values by interacting with the       Environment.
+For Eyploitation/ Exploration a Epsilon Greedy Trade Off is used.
+Greedily means- always chose the most valuable Value (ARGMAX of Value).
+Exploration means to use random actions.
+Q-Learning always goes to the global optimum but has a high variance.

-DQN advances
+DQN Advances

-- Target network
+- Target Networks
-- Double Q
+- Double Q Learning
-- Duelling Q
+- Duelling Q Networks
-- Prioritized experience replay
+- Prioritized Experience Replay
-- Noisy Networks
+- Noisy Networks for Exploration

-In Deep Q learning a Value function Q(s,a) is learned with function approximation with MSE and the Bellman equation

-This can be done Monte Carlo or TD style or mixed via TD Lambda and the GAE

-Search can be done greedily - always chose ARGMAX(Value)

-Exploration exploitation - epsilon greedy trade off

-- always goes to the global optimum
-- just for discrete action spaces
-- has high variance

 ### Policy gradient methods with neural networks